 - Enable GPU: Used to enable GPU support in the Docker image.
 The image must be used on Microsoft Azure Services such as Azure Container Instances, Azure Kubernetes Service, Azure Machine Learning Compute, or Azure Virtual Machines.

 - Extra docker file steps: A file that contains additional Docker steps to run when creating the Docker image.

 - Base image: A custom image to use as the base image.
-If you do not use a custom image, the base image is provided by the Azure Machine Learning service.
+If you do not use a custom image, the base image is provided by Azure Machine Learning.

 You also provide the configuration of the target deployment platform.
 For example, the VM family type, available memory, and number of cores when deploying to Azure Kubernetes Service.